KseniaBittner/DSM2DTM/README.md

 # DSM2DTM: Swiss Public Dataset for Digital Terrain Model Generation
 This repository contains dataset we used for training, validation and testing in our pablication "DSM2DTM: An End-to-End Deep Learning Approach for Digital Terrain Model Generation", ISPRS Geospatial Week 2023.
+If you use this dataset to compare your findings with ours, please, cite the following publication:

 <p align="center">
   <img src="https://github.com/KseniaBittner/DSM2DTM/blob/main/img/FribourgMountain_DSM.jpg" alt>